andrewsuzuki/vessel/hooks.md

 Observers are fired when something is happening to a model.

-The hook name format is: model.NAME.EVENT
+The hook name format is: model.name.event

-Where NAME is the lowercase name of the model, and EVENT is creating, created, updating, updated, saving, saved, deleting, deleted, restoring, or restored.
+Where **name** is the lowercase name of the model, and **event** is creating, created, updating, updated, saving, saved, deleting, deleted, restoring, or restored.

 The callback will receive the model.